 Georgia is currently closest to passing a bill.
 With only a handful of working days left before the state’s legislative session ends on April 14, a state senate committee approved a bill on Wednesday that looks very similar to one passed by the house side earlier this week.
 The bills will now have to be reconciled and voted upon again.
 If the state passes the legislation, it will become the country’s first SB 1070 copycat bill.

-Azadeh Shahshahani of the ACLU of Georgia, the bill is precariously close to passing, even after months of organizing against the legislation.
+According to Azadeh Shahshahani of the ACLU of Georgia, the bill is precariously close to passing, even after months of organizing against the legislation.
 In the past several weeks thousands of people arrived to protest at the state capitol and a coalition of groups including the state’s NAACP have come out in strong opposition.

 "The civil rights groups are concerned, especially with increased racial profiling," said Shahshahani.
 "That’s brought us together."

 Immediately to the north in Tennessee, where many believed a bill would pass, it is now looking less likely to do so, according to advocates who are organizing against the law.
 The state has postponed deliberations on the matter until after it passes a budget, which is expected to leave little time for other bills.